 Kyber Network maintains liquidity through the dynamic reserve pool.
-The pool contains all of the Reserve Entities in the system.
+This pool contains all of the Reserve Entities in the system.
 Having multiple entities in the pool prevents monopolization and keeps exchange rates competitive.
-When a user requests an exchange, the Kyber smart contract makes the exchange through the Reserve Entity with the best exchange rate for the user.
+When a user requests an exchange, the smart contract makes the exchange through the Reserve Entity with the best exchange rate for the user.

 By allowing external Reserve Entities, Kyber Network prevents centralization and opens the door to low-volume token listings.
 External reserves may be fine with taking on the risk of storing less popular tokens that the Kyber reserves don’t list.

 To prevent bad actors in the reserve pool, Kyber Network has few safeguards.
 The network will flag any exchange rate for special approval that’s greatly outside the norm.
 To protect funds in a public reserve, Kyber makes all exchanges using them available through a transparent fund management model.
-Moreso, public reserves will most likely only be able to send funds to predefined addresses as well.

 Reserve Managers earn profit through the spreads they set for their reserves.
 They also get the benefit of increased volume by tapping into the overall Kyber Network as well as a Kyber-provided dashboard to manage their reserve.

-Kyber Network Crystal (KNC) token
+Kyber Network Crystal (KNC)

 KNC is an ERC20 token that Reserve Managers need to purchase to operate a reserve on the network.
 Each time an exchange occurs, the network charges a small KNC fee to the reserve.